Guide for authors

 Language standard

 The Traffic Safety Research journal publishes materials written in English.
-It is expected that the authors have proofread their manuscript prior to submission, consulting specialized proofreading services if necessary.
-Sloppy written manuscripts or those whose text the editor finds hard to understand due to language issues are candidates for desk rejection.
+It is expected that the authors have proofread their manuscript prior to submission, consulting specialized language services if necessary.
+Sloppy written manuscripts or those whose text the editor finds hard to understand due to language issues are direct candidates for desk rejection.

 By default, the journal adheres to the British spelling and follows the Oxford Style guidelines (also known as the Hart's rules) when editing texts.* This being mentioned, the TSR accepts manuscripts using American spelling or following other editing styles—as long as they are applied consistently.
 Only minor changes are enforced to the original texts during the copyediting, mostly to ensure the visual consistency of the published materials (such as capitalization of headings and reference formatting).